EXPERIENCED LEGAL COUNSEL YOU CAN TRUST REACH OUT TODAY

 STAGE 2 - VOIR DIRE

 Trial begins with voir dire (“vwa-deer” or “vor die-er”).
 During this process a big group of potential jurors will be reduced to the twelve jury members (only six are needed for a misdemeanor case) and any essential alternates.
-Voir dire can take a few hours up to several days.
+Voir dire can take anywhere from a few hours up to several days.
 The reasoning behind this process is so that each side can ensure that the members on the jury will be able to view the case from the respective perspectives.
-Both attorneys and the judge will question the jurors in order to flesh out any impartiality, bias, or knowledge of the case.
+Both attorneys and the judge will question the jurors in order to discover any impartiality, bias, or knowledge of the case.
 Potential jurors answer these questions and sometimes an open dialogue is created.
 If a potential juror reveals that they cannot be impartial, has some unchangeable bias against either party, or has outside information regarding the case, that individual will be excused “for cause.”
 An individual can also be excused via a preemptory strike by either side.
 The number of these strikes are limited and can usually be exercised for about any reason.
 An attorney will strategically use these strikes to exclude impartial and fair yet unfavorable individuals from being put on the jury.

 One exception does exist for the preemptory strikes.
 If a non-striking attorney believes a preemptory strike was racially, gender, or religiously based, they can bring forward a Batson challenge to that strike.
 These challenges originated from the United States Supreme Court case Batson v.
 Kentucky and can be crucial in criminal cases.
 The party challenging the strike will have to show that the shielded characteristic was the true reasoning behind striking the potential juror, instead of the non-discriminatory reason initially given.
 This can be very hard to do due to the limited information at hand, but if a party wins, the potential juror will not be stricken, but rather will be allowed to serve on the jury.
 Please note that it is not guaranteed that a jury will be gender (or racially) diverse.
 A Batson challenge is not a general attack on the jury’s makeup, but rather just the specific preemptory strike.